 \subsubsection{Training details}

-For the proposed AGCM, the base network consists of 3 convolution layers with $1\times 1$ kernel size and 64 channels, and the condition network contains 4 CCBs.
-Before training, we crop images by $480\times480$ with a step of 240.
-During training, patches of size 480 × 480 are input into the base network, while full images downsampled by a factor of 4 are input into the condition network.
-We set the mini-batch size to 4 and use the L1 loss function and Adam optimizer for training, with a total of $1\times 10^6$ iterations.
-The initial learning rate is set to $4\times 10^{-4}$, and is decayed by a factor of 2 at the $5\times 10^5$th iteration and $8\times 10^5$th iteration.
-For LE, we use the outputs of AGCM as the inputs.
-The mini-batch size is set to 8 and the patch size is $240 \times 240$.
-The initial learning rate is set to $1\times10^{-4}$ and is decayed by a factor of 2 after every $2\times10^5$ iterations, for a total of $1\times10^6$ iterations.
-L1 loss function and Adam optimizer are adopted for training.
-For joint training, the AGCM and LE networks are optimized simultaneously using the L1 loss function and Adam optimizer, with a batch size of 4 and the patch size of 192.
-The initial learning rate is set to $1 \times 10^{-4}$ and is decayed by 2 after every $1 \times 10^{5}$, for a total $5 \times 10^{5}$ iterations.
-We then train the GAN model with a batch size of 64 and a patch size of 128.
-The initial learning rate is set to $1 \times 10^{-4}$ and the total number of iterations is set to $4 \times 10^{5}$.
-The learning rate is decayed by a factor of $0.5$ at the $5\times10^4$th, $1\times10^5$th, $2\times10^5$th and $3\times10^5$th iteration.
-All models are built using PyTorch framework and trained with NVIDIA 3090 GPUs.
+For the proposed AGCM, the base network includes three convolutional layers with a $1 \times 1$ kernel size and 64 channels, while the condition network comprises four CCBs.
+Images are cropped to $480 \times 480$ with a step of 240 prior to training.
+During training, patches of size $480 \times 480$ are input into the base network, while full images downscaled by a factor of 4 are input into the condition network.
+We use a mini-batch size of 4 and employ the $L_1$ loss function and Adam optimizer for $1 \times 10^6$ iterations.
+The initial learning rate is $4 \times 10^{-4}$, decaying by a factor of 2 at $5 \times 10^5$ and $8 \times 10^5$ iterations.
+For LE, the AGCM outputs serve as inputs.
+The mini-batch size is set to 8 with a patch size of $240 \times 240$.
+The initial learning rate is $1 \times 10^{-4}$, decaying by a factor of 2 every $2 \times 10^5$ iterations, across $1 \times 10^6$ iterations.
+The $L_1$ loss function and Adam optimizer are used for training.
+In joint training, the AGCM and LE networks are optimized simultaneously with the $L_1$ loss function and Adam optimizer, using a batch size of 4 and a patch size of 192.
+The initial learning rate is $1 \times 10^{-4}$, decaying by 2 every $1 \times 10^5$ iterations, over $5 \times 10^5$ iterations.
+Subsequently, the GAN model is trained with a batch size of 64 and a patch size of 128.
+The initial learning rate is $1 \times 10^{-4}$, with a total of $4 \times 10^5$ iterations.
+The learning rate decays by a factor of 0.5 at $5 \times 10^4$, $1 \times 10^5$, $2 \times 10^5$, and $3 \times 10^5$ iterations.
+All models are implemented using PyTorch and trained on NVIDIA 3090 GPUs.